 Recovering from a business outage or attack is much more than being able to identify and invoke defence mechanisms.
 Given that 92% of cyber-attacks result in data corruption or loss, too many businesses fail to consider their response and recovery strategies which are critical components in minimising the effect of an attack.

-The need for a busines-wide cyber security culture
+The need for a business-wide cyber security culture

 Cyber security is an investment – not only in software and applications within your IT infrastructure, but within the internal processes and culture.
 Whilst software such as malware detection, backup and data replication will protect the business technically, it is also critical to implement process and procedures in the event of human error and to ensure your business has a security centric culture in place.
 For example: whether this is colleague training on awareness of phishing attacks through to challenging visitors into secure offices without credentials.
 The ability to protect and recover from an attack or outage must be a business wide consideration.